gristlabs/grist-help/help/lightweight-crm.md

 ![col-rename2](images/lightweight-crm/col-rename2.png)

-Both of these columns are calculated using formulas.
+Both columns are calculated using formulas.
 Grist has great support for formulas, allowing full Python syntax and many Excel functions.
 In Grist, a formula always applies to the entire column of data.
 To enter a formula, click on a cell in the "Due" column, and hit "=" key: